 Here, we hammered our way through a dozen Stone Crab, and other amazing seafood eats at very reasonable pricing and with super-friendly service.

 Life moves a bit more slowly in Crystal River compared to theme park bonanza of Orlando.

-It’s not a big town so the choice of hotels in Crystal River is not huge.
-I’d decided that The Plantation on Crystal River would be the most suitable option for our family and was pleased that a two-story golf villa with a kitchen (that wound up being more like a large kitchenette) happened to be available during our stay.
+It’s not a big town, so the choice of hotels in Crystal River, FL is not huge.
+The Plantation on Crystal River was the most suitable option for our family.
+I booked a two-story golf villa with a kitchen (that wound up being more like a large kitchenette) for our stay.

 It’s a 50-year-old plantation resort set on the water of King’s Bay and full of Southern hospitality.
 In fact, I couldn’t get over how nice everyone we ran into was from the time we checked in to the time we checked out.

 The Plantation on Crystal River is an Ascend property and a member of Choice Hotels.
-Joining Choice Reward Privileges gave me a better rate so I’d recommend that you do this and book through Choice Hotels or Booking.com (use the latter only if the pricing happens to be lower).
-The Plantation on Crystal River has its own site with a manatee package but I found it to be better value for us to book a room separately from our tour.
+Joining Choice Reward Privileges gave me a better rate, so I’d recommend that you do this and book through Choice Hotels.
+The Plantation on Crystal River has its own site with a manatee package, but I found it better to book a room separately from our tour.

 And, I wanted a private or semi-private manatee tour, which proved to be the right choice.